fuzziqersoftware/newserv/README.md

 ### Connecting local clients

 If you're running PSO on a real GameCube, you can make it connect to newserv by setting its default gateway and DNS server addresses to newserv's address.
+Note that newserv's DNS server is disabled by default; you'll have to enable it in config.json.

 If you're emulating PSO GC using Dolphin on macOS (like I am), you can make it connect to a newserv instance running on the same machine by doing this:
 - Use a build of Dolphin that has tapserver support.